 Some people also use it as a substitute for sour cream in richer bread recipes.

 Nutritionally, yogurt has a lot going for it.
-The good bacteria is what attracts most people to this dairy product, but don’t get too excited about those live cultures – they won’t make it into the final bread product.
+The good bacteria are what attract most people to this dairy product, but don’t get too excited about those live cultures – they won’t make it into the final bread product.
 The heat from baking will kill off most of the gut-friendly bacteria in yogurt.

-But yogurt is rich in healthy fats and protein, and it adds a delicious creamy flavor to your breads.
+But yogurt is rich in healthy fats and protein, and it adds a delicious creamy flavor to your bread.

 Just be sure to purchase plain yogurt, and go with Greek if you can.
 Greek yogurt is higher in protein, and flavored yogurt is high in sugar and artificial ingredients.

-From garlic to tomatoes, zucchini and carrots, you’ll find dozens excellent vegetable bread recipes all over the web.
-And you’ll find both traditional and grain-free versions of these breads.
+From garlic to tomatoes, zucchini, and carrots, you’ll find dozens of excellent vegetable bread recipes all over the web.
+And you’ll find both traditional and grain-free versions of these bread.